Armboth Fell

 Armboth Fell is a fell in the English Lake District, regarded by Alfred Wainwright as the centre of Lakeland.
 It is named for the former settlement of Armboth.
-The fell is a domed plateau, three-quarters of a mile across, jutting out to the east of the Derwentwater-Thirlmere watershed, in the Borough of Allerdale.
+The fell is a domed plateau, three-quarters of a mile across, jutting out to the east of the Derwentwater-Thirlmere watershed, in the Cumberland district.
 The fell is wet underfoot, with large areas clad in heather.
 The eastern slopes above Thirlmere have been planted with conifers.

 Topography

 Armboth Fell joins the main ridge via a shallow depression, a little to the south of High Tove, and due east of Middle Crag.
 This boggy low point is the source of both Fisher Gill and Launchy Gill, which form the fell's northern and southern boundaries respectively.
 Fisher Gill takes the shorter course, flowing straight for the shore of the reservoir through a break in the conifers below Cockrigg Crag.
 It enters the lake near the Armboth public car park.
 Launchy Gill flows across the plateau via Launchy Tarn.
 This is prominent on OS maps, but on the ground is a pool 20 feet wide.
 Very shallow, it lies on a gently sloping band of rock.
 Launchy Gill then drops through the forest over a series of waterfalls.
 A marked nature tail, popular with children, follows the lower part of the gill through the trees.